 - The persons selected must have:

-- Contributed time and resources of whatever kind or nature, added innovations to procedures and assisted to the degree that either improved or continued the success of the Marathon;
+- Contributed time and resources of whatever kind or nature, added innovations to procedures and assisted to the degree that either improved or continued the success of the Marathon.

 - Exemplified the competitiveness, stamina, drive, strength of character, fair play and ability to overcome obstacles while participating in the Marathon.

-Jay Stephan Sr. – Paddled the very first Marathon in 1947.
-Was in five more and finished first in 1950, 1951, and 1952.
+Jay Stephan Sr. – Jay paddled the very first Marathon in 1947.
+He was in five more and finished first in 1950, 1951, and 1952.

-Bernie Fowler – Paddled the very first Marathon in 1947.
-Was in five more and finished first in 1950, 1951, and 1952.
+Bernie Fowler – Bernie paddled the very first Marathon in 1947 and was in five more after that.
+He finished first in 1950, 1951, and 1952.

-Ralph Sawyer – Champion 1956, 1957, 1959, 1960, 1961, 1962, 1964, 1965, 1967, and 1968.
-First Marathon finish in 1953 at age sixteen, and finished second.
+Ralph Sawyer – Ralph was the Marathon Champion 1956, 1957, 1959, 1960, 1961, 1962, 1964, 1965, 1967, and 1968.
+He had his first Marathon finish in 1953 at age sixteen, and finished second.

 Oscoda-AuSable Township Fire Department Water Rescue – This group covered everything from staging race to raising funds and providing safety.
 They have been part of the race since its inception and continue to contribute.

-Ed Wojahn – He has watched the Marathon since 1948 and still gets butterflies at the start.
-The race is one of the most exciting events in North America.
+Ed Wojahn – Ed has watched the Marathon since 1948 and still gets butterflies at the start, sharing “The race is one of the most exciting events in North America”.
 Ed loves to follow down river with fellow paddlers.
-Champion in 1960.
+He was champion in 1960.

 Serge Corbin – Serge is the most successful paddler in AuSable River history.
 He is an 18-time Champion and set the course record of 13:58:08 in 1994.

-Larry Kindell – Larry Kindell finished 6 Marathons, all in the top three places, with 2 firsts, paddling with Steven Kolonich 1958 and his brother Victor Kindell 1961.
+Larry Kindell – Larry has finished 6 Marathons, all in the top three places, with 2 firsts, paddling with Steven Kolonich 1958 and his brother Victor Kindell 1961.
 He ranks 35th in the top 50 Official Marathon Career points.

-Larry Roberts – Larry Roberts has been “The Voice of the Marathon” for 20 years.
+Larry Roberts – Larry has been “The Voice of the Marathon” for over 20 years.
 His familiar voice continues to pump up the fans with his series of Marathon minutes and live radio broadcasts of the entire Marathon event.